Cycle-to-cycle variations in cross-flow turbine performance and flow fields: Acknowledgments

 \section{Acknowledgments}

 The authors thank the Alice C. Tyler Charitable Trust for supporting the research facility and acknowledge the substantial contributions by Benjamin Strom, Hannah Ross, Aidan Hunt, Carl Stringer, Erik Skeel, and Craig Hill for their contributions to the development and upgrades of the experimental setup and code base.
 We also thank our colleagues in the Pacific Marine Energy Center for their continued support.
-Financial support was received from the United States Department of Defense Naval Facilities Engineering Systems Command and through the National Science Foundation Graduate Research Fellowship Program.